YKizou/VSCode_Template/README.md

 Feel free to use it as-is or customize it as much as you want.

-But if you want to contribute and make this much better for other developer have a look at <a href="https://github.com/YKizou/VSCode_Template/issues">Issues</a>.
+But if you want to contribute and make this much better for other developers, have a look at <a href="https://github.com/YKizou/VSCode_Template/issues">Issues</a>.

 If you created something awesome and want to contribute then feel free to open an <a href="https://github.com/YKizou/VSCode_Template/pulls">pull request</a>.